 Can you apply for British Citizenship online?

 Yes, you can apply for British Citizenship online.
-This process allows you to use an online form, which asks questions which are relevant to you based on your answers to the questions you are asked.
-Using this form is simpler in some ways, at it will automatically skip irrelevant questions.
+This process allows you to use an online form, which asks questions that are relevant to you based on your answers to the questions you are asked.
+Using this form is simpler in some ways, it will automatically skip irrelevant questions.

 You can edit and save your application before it is submitted.